The Bienvenido Program

 About the Bienvenido CoP

 Gilberto Pérez Jr., MSW, ACSW, Bienvenido Program Director will provide 16 hours of Bienvenido Facilitator Training to 20 NNED members via Webinar (8 sessions, 2 hours each).
 Upon completion of the training, participants will receive monthly coaching as they implement the program in their communities.
-NNED members are encouraged to apply for the CoP in teams of 2 (from the same community) to support sustainability of the program.
+NNED members are encouraged to apply for the CoP in teams of 2 (from the same community) to support

 Participants will learn about the Bienvenido Model and the role of the Bienvenido Facilitator.